[Native] How to setup Shared Kafka Consumer aka Queues for Kafka

 12. Check consumer group state and members using Kafka CLI, you should also see that we have 3 members assigned to the same topic and partition:

-13. Finally produce some messages by running com.pszymczyk.step6.PublishRunner.
+13. Finally!
+Let's produce some messages, you can use com.pszymczyk.step6.PublishRunner for that.
 In the application logs you will see that our application is consuming messages from single topic partition on multiple Kafka Consumer instances running on different threads (not possible before 4.1.0 release)